Basic Bread Machine White Bread You’ll Be Eager To Share

 adding all ingredients to bread machine panPin

-1) Place all dough ingredients into the bread machine pan in the order listed.
-(You do not need to grease the pan since you won’t be baking the bread in the machine.)
-Select the DOUGH cycle, then press START.
+1) Add all the dough ingredients to the bread machine pan in the order specified in the recipe.
+There’s no need to grease the pan, as you won’t be baking the bread in the machine.
+Select the DOUGH cycle and press START.

 dough should clump immediately when you start the machinePin